2017 Somali presidential election

-The 2017 Somalia presidential election was held in Somalia on 8 February.
+Indirect presidential elections were held in Somalia on 8 February 2017.
 Members of parliament elected in the autumn-2016 parliamentary election elected former Prime Minister Mohamed Abdullahi Mohamed to the post of President of Somalia for a four-year term.

-The presidential election was to be held in August 2016 and promised to be a one-person, one-vote national poll, but had been postponed several times and shifted to an electoral college system due to security concerns.
+The presidential elections had been planned for August 2016 and promised to be a one-person, one-vote national poll, but had been postponed several times and shifted to an electoral college system due to security concerns.
 On 26 January 2017, the election was set for 8 February, with candidates required to register by 29 January.
 The election was held in an airport hangar at Aden Adde International Airport, Mogadishu.

 Mohamed was declared president in a peaceful transition of power after incumbent President Hassan Sheikh Mohamud conceded defeat and congratulated the victor.

 Security

 Due to the ongoing civil war, security for the ballot was a significant concern.
 The vote was initially planned to be held at a Mogadishu police academy but was moved to the more secure Aden Adde International Airport, considered as the safest place in Somalia's Capital.
 On the voting day, traffic was banned in the city, schools were closed and flights to and from the airport were suspended.